 The main purpose of postgraduate education, and especially doctoral education, is to train scientists who can conduct research independently.
 Therefore, perhaps the most distinguishing feature of postgraduate education is that it is based on research and new knowledge generation above all else.
 In addition, it has set strategic goals in order to enable our students to benefit more from the research and development opportunities of the institution, to contribute to their research in its laboratories, and to make the entire capacity of the institution available at the graduate education level.
 Strategic targets have been set to enable our students to benefit from the entrepreneurship ecosystem, to contribute to the ideas they have with incubation centers and technoparks, and to the product development processes they think have added value.

 Strategic Objective 1: In order to improve organizational functioning, human resources and corporate culture, all students will be given basic training on the thesis process.
-All students will be given seminars on thesis writing, scientific research, ethics and creativity within the institute.
+All students will be given seminars on thesis writing, scientific research, ethics and creativity within the graduate-school.
 A consultancy training program will be developed in order to improve the consultancy process and to guide the consultants.
 Within the framework of this program, guides to define institutional good practices and courses will be organized for faculty members who will just start counseling.
 Efforts will be made to benefit from EU resources and programs in this regard.

 Strategic Objective 2: The thesis process will be controlled more efficiently in order to improve the functioning of the organization, develop human resources, and provide institutional and academic contribution.
 The role of the advisor in the thesis process will be defined in more detail.
 The quality of theses will be monitored through a measurable and traceable process.
 It is among our institutional goals to publish the results obtained from theses in journals scanned in international indexes.
 Surveys and evaluations will be made to evaluate the employment of graduates and their satisfaction in business life.